 Are you broke or tired of being a spendthrift?
 Like Bisi, investing in financial intelligence and financial discipline will do you plenty of good on the long run.
 A lifestyle that hurts your finances will ultimately wreck your life.
 Make a commitment to review your personal finances even as we start a new month.

-On piggvest.com, there are a variety of savings options that you can employ to safeguard your finances, invest money or even help supervise your spending habit by joining a savings challenge.
+On piggvest.com, there are a variety of savings options that you can employ to safeguard your finances, invest money, build your personal finances or even help supervise your spending habit by joining a savings challenge.

 Sharing is caring; help someone grow their finances by sharing this article with them.